jabandersnatch/distribution-nerves/lib/grupo_2/README.md

 Node.set_cookie(:<cookie_name>)
 ```

 With these instructions, you can now create as many nodes as you like and connect them to the main node.
 From the main node, the tasks are executed and parallelized towards the worker nodes (Raspberry Pis).
-The instructions on how to run the tasks can be found inside of our project's explanation PDF.
+The instructions on how to run the tasks can be found inside of our project's explanation PDF on the "ejercicios parallelismo" assignement on Bloque Neon.

 Other functions